cgood92/mmm/readme.md

   - Analyze a batch PDF documents
   - Generate an index that matches PDF page numbers, column, to [page numbers] indicated in the text
+  - Create a UI to utilize the index/matrix

+TLDR: Deliverable: the `converterClient/js/index.js` file to be uploaded to `https://stage.mountainmeadowsmassacre.com/wp-content/transcripts/map/transcriptMap2.js`.

 ## Process